alanxoc3/radico8/README.md

 # radico8
-radico8 is both a [youtube stream](https://youtube.com/channel/UCNiwmNlnzY0Rg17Ii2RPIkw/live) and [web radio](http://radico8.xoc3.io/stream.ogg) that plays [pico8](https://www.lexaloffle.com/pico-8.php) music.
+radico8 is both a [youtube stream](https://youtube.com/channel/UCNiwmNlnzY0Rg17Ii2RPIkw/live) and [web radio](http://radico8.xoc3.io/stream.ogg) that plays [pico-8](https://www.lexaloffle.com/pico-8.php) music.

 ## submitting songs
-if you know some good pico-8 music, submit a pull request adding the lexaloffle cart-id and track to the [playlist.txt](./playlist.txt) file.
+if you know some good pico-8 music, submit a pull request adding the lexaloffle cart-id and track to the [playlist.txt](./playlist.txt) file. the repo admins might remove some songs, please don't feel bad if they remove your song.

 ## how it works
 - a headless instance of pico-8 is running inside a docker container.